-Rachel Kneebone was born in 1973 in Oxfordshire; she lives and works in London.
-Recent solo exhibitions include ‘Regarding Rodin’ at the Brooklyn Museum, New York (2012) and ‘Lamentations’, White Cube, London (2010).
-Recent group exhibitions include 'The Best of Times, The Worst of Times.
-Rebirth and Apocalypse in Contemporary Art’, 1st Kiev Biennale Arsenale (2012), 'Living in Evolution’, Busan Biennale, Busan, 'The Surreal House’, Barbican Centre, London, ‘The Beauty of Distance', 17th Biennale of Sydney, Sydney (all 2010), ‘Summer Exhibition’, curated by Tracey Emin, Royal Academy of Arts, London (2008), ‘Mario Testino at home’, Yvon Lambert, New York (2007) and ‘The Way We Work’, Camden Arts Centre, London (2005).
-In 2005, Kneebone was nominated for the MaxMara Art Prize and in the same year she was commissioned by Mario Testino to make work for his ‘Diana, Princess of Wales’ exhibition at Kensington Palace.
+Rachel Kneebone was born in 1973 in Oxfordshire and lives and works in London.
+Recent solo exhibitions include ‘399 Days’, White Cube Bermondsey (2014), London; ‘Regarding Rodin’, Brooklyn Museum, New York (2012) and ‘Lamentations’, White Cube Hoxton Square, London (2010).
+Group exhibitions include ‘Obsession’, Maison Particulière, Brussels and ‘Flesh’, York Art Gallery, UK (2016); ‘Ceramix’, Breese Little, London, ‘Lust for Life’, Galleri Anderson Sandstrom, Stockholm and ‘Ceramix’ at Bonnefantenmuseum, Maastricht (2015); ‘3am: Wonder, Paranoia and the Restless Night’, The Bluecoat, Liverpool and Chapter, Cardiff (2013-14); ‘The Best of Times, The Worst of Times.
+Rebirth and Apocalypse in Contemporary Art’, 1st Kiev Biennale Arsenale, Ukraine (2012); ‘Living in Evolution’, Busan Biennale, South Korea, ‘The Surreal House’, Barbican Centre, London, ‘The Beauty of Distance', 17th Biennale of Sydney (2010); ‘Summer Exhibition’, Royal Academy of Arts, London (2008); ‘Mario Testino at home’, Yvon Lambert, New York (2007) and ‘The Way We Work’, Camden Arts Centre, London (2005).
+In 2005, Kneebone was nominated for the MaxMara Art Prize.